From fish photos to MAGA hats and guns, what it’s like on dating app The Right Stuff

 “Yes, even you.
 First date?” he added.
 Others clarified that the guns proudly displayed in their photos were for hunting animals, with some of the profiles peppered with pictures of deceased deer surrounded by men in camouflage hunting gear.

-While attempting to hold a conversation with one user who asked how my week had been going, he informed me his week would have been better if he’d been able to go hunting like he’d done the week before.
+While attempting to hold a conversation with one user who asked how my week was going, he informed me his week would have been better if he’d been able to go hunting like he’d done the week before.

 There are a fair number of profiles touting church-going, God-loving individuals looking for a partner they can feel “understood and accepted by,” but there is also a lot of hate on the app - specifically when it comes to people who identify as transgender, non-binary, or anything other than the sex they were assigned at birth.